Aristophanes of Byzantium

 Aristophanes of Byzantium (Ἀριστοφάνης ὁ Βυζάντιος Aristophánēs ho Buzántios; Byzantium c.
 257 BC – Alexandria c.
-185–180 BC) was a Hellenistic Greek scholar, critic and grammarian, particularly renowned for his work in Homeric scholarship, but also for work on other classical authors such as Pindar and Hesiod.
+185–180 BC), not to be confused with Aristophanes of Athens, was a Hellenistic Greek scholar, critic and grammarian, particularly renowned for his work in Homeric scholarship, but also for work on other classical authors such as Pindar and Hesiod.
 He soon moved to Alexandria and studied under Zenodotus, Callimachus, and Dionysius Iambus.
 He succeeded Eratosthenes as head librarian of the Library of Alexandria at the age of sixty.
 His students included Callistratus, Aristarchus of Samothrace, and perhaps Agallis.
 He was succeeded by Apollonius "The Classifier" (not to be confused with Apollonius of Rhodes, a previous head librarian of Alexandria).
 Aristophanes' pupil, Aristarchus of Samothrace, would be the sixth head librarian at the Library of Alexandria.

 Work

 Aristophanes was the first to deny that the "Precepts of Chiron" was the work of Hesiod.

 Inventions

 Accent system

 Aristophanes is credited with reducing the accents used in Greek to designate pronunciation to a definite accent system, as the tonal, pitched system of archaic and Classical Greek was giving way (or had given way) to the stress-based system of Koine.
 This was also a period when Greek, in the wake of Alexander's conquests, was beginning to act as a lingua franca for the Eastern Mediterranean (replacing various Semitic languages).
 The accents were designed to assist in the pronunciation of Greek in older literary works.